blackgirlbytes/rock-paper-scissors-copilot/README.md

 This is a self-guided tutorial to help folks learn how to use GitHub Copilot.
 In this project you will find:
 * a `main.py` file with no contents
 * a devcontainer that installs CodeTour and GitHub Copilot when the Codespace is created
-* an instructions folder comtaining a CodeTour to guide the developer through using GitHub Copilot or a file with step by step to instuctions if you don't want to use CodeTour.
+* an instructions folder containing a CodeTour to guide the developer through using GitHub Copilot or a file with step by step to instuctions if you don't want to use CodeTour.

 ## To complete this tutorial, you will need:
 * Access to [GitHub Copilot](https://github.com/features/copilot)